piemar/mongodb-fle-queryable-aws-azure-gcp/samples/aws/README.md

 # Update MongoDB connection settings and Cloud provider authentication configuration
 You will only need to update the credentials.env file with you your aws credentials(or other cloud provider).

-Update the only the following fields in the file  /mongodb-fle-queryable-aws-azure-gcp/samples/aws/kms-setup/credentials.env.
+Update the ONLY the following fields in the file  /mongodb-fle-queryable-aws-azure-gcp/samples/aws/kms-setup/credentials.env.
 ```
 MONGODB_CONNECTION_STRING="mongodb+srv://user:XXX@demo-cluster.tcrpd.mongodb.net/?retryWrites=true"
 USER='piepet'